 I didn’t think I would be the person to be so hyped off of a new piercing, especially since needles happen to be one of my Top 10 nemeses.
 However, it’s almost like coming to terms with your sexuality.
 Once you own it, and you really know who you are, it’s more than liberating.
 It feels right.
 Like something was a bit off, but now that this new piece has joined the puzzle things make a little more sense, and you’re that much closer to balancing both sides of the equation.
 Anyway, I wish I could tie my hair up so I can casually flash my new stud to the world.
 I like, I like it!

-The best part yet, is that the piercing didn’t even hurt!
-At least not in the way I thought it would.
-For reference, hitting my shin hurts 10 times more than piercing my conch, and securing the barbell was more uncomfortable than my piercer making the hole itself.
 Verdict?
 Yes!
 I would do it all over again.
 In fact, I will do it again.
 Most likely after this hole heals, and my environment is a little more stable.
-For instance, I don't want to take the plane with a fresh piercing, but I will definitely plan for when I’m back in the States after studying abroad.
+For instance, I don't want to take the plane with a fresh piercing, but I will plan for when I’m back in the States after studying abroad.

-This was my first real piercing besides my lobes, so if you have any questions feel free to leave them in the comments below.
-Thanks for reading!
-Xx Ash
+This was my first real piercing besides my lobes, so if you're anything like me, I'm sure you'll have questions about getting a piercing yourself.
+If you do, feel free to leave them in the comments below.